NIEProjects/dbmsproject/report.md

 The closest competition to our project is from Saavn.com and Gaana.com but their websites are filled with distracting advertisements that spoil the user experience.
 Infact Gaana.com has audio advertisements playing in between songs which can be an unpleasant experience to user.
 Unless the user goes for paid version , this issue persists.

 ### System Analysis
+System requirements
+Proposed system

 ### System Design

+E-R diagram with some explanation

 ### System Implementation